 In regards to the meter, the lines do not follow one single pattern.
 The number of syllables jumps back and forth, (as does the location of the stresses) between 10 and 11.
 This feature mimics the every-other-line rhyme scheme.
 That is until one gets to the fourth stanza.
 From that point, until the thirteenth line, there are only 10 syllables per line.
-The poem concludes with one last 11 syllable line.
+The poem concludes with one last 11-syllable line.

-Larkin makes use of a number of poetic techniques in ‘Whatever Happened?’
+Larkin makes use of several poetic techniques in ‘Whatever Happened?’
 There are moments of alliteration, with phases like back on board,” and enjambment with the transition between lines two and three of the second stanza.
 A reader can also spot caesura when lines are divided in two, usually due to a comma, and there are equal syllables on each side.
 One comma-less example is in stanza three, line three.